India-Russia: Putin visits Modi, defense deals inked | DW | 06.12.2021

 The US has threatened sanctions under the Countering America's Adversaries Through Sanctions Act (CAATSA), which is aimed at reining in Russia.

-The two sides finalized a deal for the manufacture of the Kalshnikov Concern's AK-203 assault rifles in India, which is keen to increase its domestic arms production.
+Russia and India finalized a deal for the manufacture of the Kalashnikov Concern's AK-203 assault rifles in India, which is keen to increase its domestic arms production.

 India is among the world's largest arms importers, accounting for nearly 10% of the global defense trade, according to the Stockholm International Peace Research Institute (SIPRI).